 alerts: metric: queue.size threshold: - type: max value: SELECT(configuration[name='my_queue.max_queue_size'].value) * 0.75

 This project used Golang for integrating with our Golang-based deployment orchestrator, configuration manipulation, and usage of both 3rd-party and internal APIs to manipulate data.
 It required updating a variety of Golang-based libraries and tools used at the company as well.
 Along the way, I made a variety of contributions to fix bugs I encountered.
 Designing the specification required an extensive writeups, experimentation, and going through our internal RFC (Request For Comment) process.

 See this blog post for a writeup about a small chunk of work I did for this project!

-An example diagram of the sorts of relationships I was interested in visualizing between alerts, as seen in a blog post I contributed to on the official Riot Games Technology blog.
+An example diagram of the sorts of relationships I was interested in visualising between alerts, as seen in a blog post I contributed to on the official Riot Games Technology blog.

-Another view of the alert visualizer, demonstrating the query builder and a simple interactive visualization.
+Another view of the alert visualizer, demonstrating the query builder and a simple interactive visualisation.
 Labels can be toggled for the nodes and edges in the right panel.

 # About Riot Games